 - A unique feature is the usage of Drones to identify water bodies for restoration

-- Gram Sabha in villages are responsible for budgeting of water resources for different uses, providing greater power to the community members in decision-making.
+- Gram Sabha in villages is responsible for budgeting of water resources for different uses, providing greater power to the community members in decision-making.

 6 Accomplishments of the MJSA program